Frequently Asked Questions

 Q. What is Per Capita?
 How much is it?
 Where do I send it?

 A. Per Capita is an amount of money that each church pays to the Presbytery, Synod and General Assembly for each active member of its church.
-The 2019 Per Capita Amount in NCP is $41.73 per member.
-You can find a brochure by clicking HERE that explains the use of these funds (also in bulletin format here).
-Per Capita payments should be sent to the Presbytery Office, attn: Debbie Golden.
+The 2020 Per Capita Amount in NCP is $42.64 per member.
+You can find a brochure by clicking HERE that explains the use of these funds.
+Per Capita payments should be sent to the Presbytery Office, Attn: Debbie Golden.

 Q. What is the budget of the Presbytery?